 And while TechTarget says most end users “think they know enough about the internet to not fall prey to these attacks, and that the cyberattacks they see in the news couldn't possibly happen to them,” it’s this false sense of security that can ultimately lead to a disastrous breach.

 It’s stats like the above that are keeping many IT leaders up at night.
 So, what’s an organization to do?
 OneNeck CISO Katie McCullough says, “It starts with end-user awareness.
 That’s your biggest potential for risk.
 It’s the age-old, phishing is the #1 way to exploit a company, and the bad guys are always going to be out in front of that.
-There’s always detection and prevention you can do at a technology level, but the more you can educate the co-workers in your business to be savvy and don’t click, even though it sounds basic, it’s these best practices that companies have to constantly reinforce with their end users.
+There’s always detection and prevention you can do at a technology level, but the more you can educate the co-workers in your business to be savvy and don’t click, even though it sounds basic, it’s these best practices that companies must constantly reinforce with their end users.
 They can invest all they want in technology, but if you’re not focused on training and reinforcing that training with your broad co-worker base, all it takes is one click.”

 Like anything where the human factor is involved, repetition is crucial, as is the right combination of technology and processes.
 This can include: